 - 1) Incorporate explicit nutrition objectives and indicators into its design? - 2) Identify, track and mitigate potential harms?
-Including mitigating the health risks posed by agriculture along the value chain. - 3) Facilitate production diversification, and increase production of nutritious foods that vulnerable households can access and utilize? - 4) Incorporate nutrition education and employ behavior change communication to ensure that nutritious crops are consumed by the household? - 5) Assess the context of the intervention (social, economic, logistical ect) and identify how it will succeed? - 6) Monitor food prices and asses the interventions effect on local and regional food prices? - 7) Target vulnerable groups and work to improve equity? - 8) Empower women, reduce women's work load, increase women's share (and control) of household income? - 9) Improve food safety, processing, and storage of fruits and vegetables?
-Encourage small-scale processing that creates business and employment opportunities, or technologies that reduce labor. - 10) Expand markets and market access for vulnerable groups, particularly for marketing nutrient-rich foods?
+Including mitigating the health risks posed by agriculture along the value chain. - 3) Facilitate production diversification, and increase production of nutritious foods that vulnerable households can access and utilize? - 4) Incorporate nutrition education and employ behavior change communication to ensure that nutritious crops are consumed by the household? - 5) Assess the context of the intervention (social, economic, logistical, etc.) and identify how it will succeed? - 6) Monitor food prices and asses the interventions effect on local and regional food prices? - 7) Target vulnerable groups and work to improve equity? - 8) Empower women, reduce women's work load, increase women's share (and control) of household income? - 9) Improve food safety, processing, and storage of fruits and vegetables?
+Encourage smallscale processing that creates business and employment opportunities, or technologies that reduce labor. - 10) Expand markets and market access for vulnerable groups, particularly for marketing nutrient-rich foods?

+Horticulture Innovation Lab projects have focused on these pathways to improve nutrition.
 11) Collaborate and coordinate across sectors, especially between nutritional science, medicine, public health, horticulture and agriculture.
 Have collaborators and team members been selected from diverse academic and practice backgrounds?